canonical/lxd/doc/reference/storage_ceph.md

   removed until all children are gone.
 As a result, LXD will automatically prefix any removed but still referenced object with "zombie_" and keep it until such time the references are gone and it can safely be removed.
-- Note that LXD will assume it has full control over the osd storage pool.
+- Note that LXD will assume it has full control over the OSD storage pool.
   It is recommended to not maintain any non-LXD owned filesystem entities in a LXD OSD storage pool since LXD might delete them.

 ### Limitations

-- Note that sharing the same osd storage pool between multiple LXD instances is not supported.
+- Note that sharing the same OSD storage pool between multiple LXD instances is not supported.
 LXD only allows sharing of an OSD storage pool between multiple LXD instances only for backup purposes of existing instances via `lxd import`.
 In line with this, LXD requires the "ceph.osd.force_reuse" property to be set to true.
-If not set, LXD will refuse to reuse an osd storage pool it detected as being in use by another LXD instance.
+If not set, LXD will refuse to reuse an OSD storage pool it detected as being in use by another LXD instance.
 - When setting up a Ceph cluster that LXD is going to use we recommend using `xfs` as the underlying filesystem for the storage entities that are used to hold OSD storage pools.
 Using `ext4` as the underlying filesystem for the storage entities is not recommended by Ceph upstream.
 You may see unexpected and erratic failures which are unrelated to LXD itself.
-- To use Ceph osd pool of type "erasure" you __must__ have the osd pool created beforehand, as well as a separate osd pool of type "replicated" that will be used for storing metadata.
+- To use Ceph OSD pool of type "erasure" you __must__ have the OSD pool created beforehand, as well as a separate OSD pool of type "replicated" that will be used for storing metadata.
 This is required as RBD & CephFS do not support omap.
   To specify which pool is "earasure coded" you need to use the `ceph.osd.data_pool_name=<erasure-coded-pool-name>` and